kcsheng/horiseon/README.md

 Here, a website that belongs to Horiseon Marketing Agency requires code-refatoring.
 The aim is to perfect its overall accessibilty to meet user story, following the current standards in HTML/CSS and best practices in version control and website deployment.

+The final work of Horiseon website can be accessed [here](https://github.com/kcsheng/horiseon).

 ## User Story

 Client requests that a codebase should meet accessibility standards which in turn optimises SEO.